-Some of the public land lies beyond the recreation reserve is accreted land.
-The local community and the commissioner of the Christchurch Beaches and Coastal Parks Management Plan have supported all the land being classified as a scenic reserve (Reserves Act, sec.19.1b).
+Some of the public land lies beyond the recreation reserve ie accreted land.
+The local community and the commissioner of the Christchurch Beaches and Coastal Parks Management Plan have supported all the land being classified as a scenic reserve pursuant to section 19(1)(b) of the Reserves Act 1977.